Caridad Mercader: Return to Barcelona and participation in the Spanish Civil War

-In the early morning of July 18 to 19, 1936, the Barcelona garrison revolted.
+In the early morning of July 18–19, 1936, the Barcelona garrison revolted.
 Caridad actively participated in the fighting against the rebel troops, notably in the assault on the Captaincy General of Barcelona, spearheaded by the leader of the rebels in Barcelona, General Manuel Goded, who had arrived from Palma de Mallorca a few hours before.
 By account, on the evening of the 19th, it was Caridad Mercader who convinced the militiamen, after the soldiers' surrender, to take Goded before the president of the Generalitat, Lluís Companys, instead of executing him on the spot.
 Once before the president, Goded agreed to broadcast a message recognizing the failure of the uprising in Catalonia and asking those who still resisted to surrender.
 The role of Caridad Mercader in the episode was narrated by the French journalist André Jacquelin (Note: André Jacquelin, a correspondent for L'Indépendant de Perpignan, arrived in Barcelona on the same day, July 19.) in his work Espagne et liberté: le second Munich (1939): "Militiamen and militiawomen were grouped around him [General Goded], and among the latter we must highlight the examples of [Catalan] Louise Michel as well as Caridas [sic] Mercader, with her clothes in tatters but sublime in her ardent faith.
 At the risk of her life, she had saved the famous rebel general Goddet [sic] (Governor of Barcelona) from massacre to deliver him alive to the people's court."
 The story also was published on July 26 in La Dèpêche de Toulouse.

 Facade of the Captaincy General building on Paseo de Colón in Barcelona, where General Goded barricaded himself.
 After his surrender, Caridad Mercader persuaded the militiamen to respect his life and hand him over to the president of the Generalitat, Companys.